-- \$HOSTADDRESS\$ = The value of the address directive in a host definition - \$ARG1\$ = The value of argument #1 in a host or service definition - \$HOSTSTATE\$ = The current state of the HOST object, this dynamic macro is commonly used in a notification command https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/4/en/macrolist.html
+- \$HOSTADDRESS\$ = The value of the address directive in a host definition - \$ARG1\$ = The value of argument #1 in a host or service definition - \$HOSTSTATE\$ = The current state of the HOST object, this dynamic macro is commonly used in a notification command

-These macros are useful in several ways and are explained in detail here:
+These macros are useful in many ways and are explained in detail in this article.

-A feature of the User Macros component is the ability to define which of these system macros will be made available in areas like CCM and Configuration Wizards, which will be explained in the following documentation.
+A feature of the User Macros component is the ability to define which of these system macros will be made available in areas like Configuration Manager and Configuration Wizards, which will be explained in this documentation.